unovue/radix-vue/docs/content/guides/composition.md

 > If you do decide to change the underlying element type, it is your responsibility to ensure it remains accessible and functional.
 In the case of `TooltipTrigger` for example, it must be a focusable element that can respond to pointer and keyboard events.
 If you were to switch it to a `div`, it would no longer be accessible.

 In reality, you will rarely modify the underlying DOM element like we've seen above.
-Instead it's more common to use your own React components.
+Instead it's more common to use your own Vue components.
 This is especially true for most `Trigger` parts, as you usually want to compose the functionality with the custom buttons and links in your design system.

 ## Composing with your own Vue components